-Map 5B - Lowell, Chelmsford, Carlisle, Westford - BAY CIRCUIT TRAIL route (as shown on map 5B dated May 2014) (text updated May 2014) The BCT often follows pre-existing local trails; BCT-specific blazing is a work in progress and may be sparse in segments.
+Map 5B - Lowell, Chelmsford, Carlisle, Westford - BAY CIRCUIT TRAIL route

+(as shown on map 5B dated March 2013) (text updated November 2020)

+The BCT often follows pre-existing local trails; BCTspecific blazing is a work in progress and may be sparse in segments.
 We encourage you to review and carry corresponding local maps on your BCT walk.
 Trail Notices regarding trail problems and closures are posted on the website at www.baycircuit.org under the Explore tab.
 Please review them for updates to the trail guide and maps.

 North to south:

 Dedicated BCT from Andover to Lowell (east to west) follows the Merrimack River for about 6 miles along the Merrimack River Trail (MRT).

 From Lowell, the trail heads 13 miles south to Acton.
-There are 3 sections to this trail (north to south): - 1) Concord River Greenway-4 miles from Lowell to Chelmsford. - 2) Bruce Freeman Rail Trail-7 miles from Chelmsford to Westford - 3) Acton Connector-2 miles from Westford through Carlisle to Acton.
+There are 3 sections to this trail (north to south):

+- 1) Concord River Greenway-4 miles from Lowell to Chelmsford. - 2) Bruce Freeman Rail Trail-7 miles from Chelmsford to Westford - 3) Acton Connector-2 miles from Westford through Carlisle to Acton.

 Currently only the Bruce Freeman Rail Trail is open and is marked with BCT logos.
 Other two sections are proposed trail under development, with some partially completed legs.

 Merrimack River Trail, dedicated trail, mileage is continuation of Lowell trail from Map 4:

-M N42 38.739 W71 18.219 1.8 Cross Brown St, bear right to behind the Lowell Memorial Auditorium esplanade, and left along the Concord River.
-(Parking P=25+ available at Lowell National Historical Park Visitor's Center, Market and Shattuck Sts).
-Continue around the auditorium, and past the front entrance to East Merrimack St. Cross East Merrimack St at the crosswalk, short right, then left onto Davidson St. Follow Davidson - St for 100 ft and right on driveway to Concord River Greenway (CRG).
-Left along the pathway and parkland overlooking the river to Howe St. - 2.2 Howe St, current end of this section of BCT.
+M N42 38.739 W71 18.219

+1.8 Cross Brown St, bear right to behind the Lowell Memorial Auditorium esplanade, and left along the Concord River.
+Continue around the auditorium, and past the front entrance to East Merrimack St. Cross East Merrimack St at the crosswalk, short right, then left onto Davidson St. Follow Davidson St for 100 ft and right on driveway to Concord River Greenway (CRG).
+Left along the pathway and parkland overlooking the river to Fayette St.

+2.2 Fayette St., current end of this section of BCT.